rails/rails/guides/source/active_support_instrumentation.md

 Active Support is a part of core Rails that provides Ruby language extensions, utilities and other things.
 One of the things it includes is an instrumentation API that can be used inside an application to measure certain actions that occur within Ruby code, such as that inside a Rails application or the framework itself.
 It is not limited to Rails, however.
 It can be used independently in other Ruby scripts if it is so desired.

-In this guide, you will learn how to use the instrumentation API inside of ActiveSupport to measure events inside of Rails and other Ruby code.
+In this guide, you will learn how to use the instrumentation API inside of Active Support to measure events inside of Rails and other Ruby code.
 We cover:

 * What instrumentation can provide
 * The hooks inside the Rails framework for instrumentation